This Easy Lemon Pudding Recipe is creamy, tangy, and made with simple ingredients. Perfect for a quick dessert or a refreshing treat anytime.

 Find the complete ingredient list at the bottom of the page.

-How to Make Lemon Pudding
+How To Make Lemon Pudding

 Saucepan of sugar, cornstarch and salt.